devashishkumar/angular-libraries-project/projects/google-maps-angular/README.md

 ### Documentation

-This Library is use to render google maps in our application.
-We will have to pass 'latLong' as a input to display google maps in our application. in case we want to add markers of our map neary by locations we will have to pass markers data as per the below defined format. when user click on any particular marker an event will execute and user will notify on which marker user has been clicked
+This library is use to render google maps in angular application.
+We will have to pass 'latLong' as an input to display google maps in our application. in case we want to add markers of our map neary by locations we will have to pass markers data as per the below defined format. when user click on any particular marker an event will execute and user will notify on which marker user has been clicked

 ### Installation